yernat-assylbekov/Anime-Faces-with-DCGAN/README.md

 • Use LeakyReLU activation in the discriminator for all layers except for the flattening layer and the output layer.<br>
 • The output layers of both the generator and the discriminator use sigmoid activation.

-The architectures for the generator and the discriminator are as shown below.
+The precise architectures for the generator and the discriminator are as shown below.<br>

-The generator:
+<p>The generator:

 ![alt text](https://github.com/yernat-assylbekov/Anime-Faces-with-DCGAN/blob/master/images/generator_diagram.png?raw=true)